Mohamed-amhil/webhook/README.md

     node api/server.js
 ```

-Test the health of the api in the browser:
+Test the health of the api in the browser or postman:
 ```zsh
     localhost:3000/api/health
 ```